kwaldenphd/matplotlib-intro/README.md

 plt.savefig('svg_sample.svg')
 ```

-237. We can customize aspects of the saved image using other arguments in combination with `.savefig()`.
+243. We can customize aspects of the saved image using other arguments in combination with `.savefig()`.

-238. `dpi` can set the resolution to a numeric value.
+244. `dpi` can set the resolution to a numeric value.
 ```Python
 plt.savefig('svg_sample.svg', dpi=300)
 ```

-239. Setting `transparent` to `True` makes the image background transparent for file types that support transparent background.
+245. Setting `transparent` to `True` makes the image background transparent for file types that support transparent background.
 ```Python
 plt.savefig('svg_sample.svg', transparent=True)
 ```

-240. `bbox_inches` will alter the size of the bounding box or whitespace around the output image.
+246. `bbox_inches` will alter the size of the bounding box or whitespace around the output image.

-241. If no bounding box is needed, `bbox_inches='tight'` is ideal.
+247. If no bounding box is needed, `bbox_inches='tight'` is ideal.

 ## Additional Resources

-242. For more on customization options when saving a figure as an image:
+248. For more on customization options when saving a figure as an image:
 - [`matplotlib.pyplot.savefig`](https://matplotlib.org/3.3.3/api/_as_gen/matplotlib.pyplot.savefig.html)

 <blockquote>Q5: Add lines of code for each of the plots generated for Q4 to save the plot as an image file.</blockquote>

 # Best Practices for Data Visualization

-243. By this point, your brain is probably overwhelmed by the nuances of `matplotlib` syntax.
+249. By this point, your brain is probably overwhelmed by the nuances of `matplotlib` syntax.

-244. Let's take a step back and think through ***why*** we want or need to visualize data, or what we hope to accomplish through visualizing data.
+250. Let's take a step back and think through ***why*** we want or need to visualize data, or what we hope to accomplish through visualizing data.

-245. Head on over to the [Data Visualization Considerations or Best Practices](https://github.com/kwaldenphd/data-viz-intro) page to learn more.
+251. Head on over to the [Data Visualization Considerations or Best Practices](https://github.com/kwaldenphd/matplotlib-intro/blob/main/data-viz-intro.md) page to learn more about things like...
+  * Choosing a chart type
+  * Working with visual cues
+  * Essential visualization elements

 # `OO` vs. `pyplot`

-246. If you start exploring `matplotlib` documentation or other internet resources/tutorials, you will likely run into `matplotlib` syntax that is different than what's presented here.
+252. If you start exploring `matplotlib` documentation or other internet resources/tutorials, you will likely run into `matplotlib` syntax that is different than what's presented here.

-247. That is because Matplotlib has two interfaces.
+253. That is because Matplotlib has two interfaces.

-248. The first is an `object-oriented (OO) interface`.
+254. The first is an `object-oriented (OO) interface`.

-249. When working in the `OO` interface, we utilize an instance of `axes.Axes` to render visualizations on an instance of `figure.Figure`.
+255. When working in the `OO` interface, we utilize an instance of `axes.Axes` to render visualizations on an instance of `figure.Figure`.

-250. The second is based on `MATLAB` and uses a state-based interface.
+256. The second is based on `MATLAB` and uses a state-based interface.

-251. This second interface is encapsulated in the `pyplot` module.
+257. This second interface is encapsulated in the `pyplot` module.

-252. `pyplot` is a collection of functions that make matplotlib work like `MATLAB`.
+258. `pyplot` is a collection of functions that make matplotlib work like `MATLAB`.

-253. At first glance, `pyplot` can seem like a much easier alternative to the object-oriented interface.
+259. At first glance, `pyplot` can seem like a much easier alternative to the object-oriented interface.

-254. For example, the following code generates a line plot using `pyplot` syntax:
+260. For example, the following code generates a line plot using `pyplot` syntax:
 ```Python
 import matplotlib.pyplot as plt